Consensys/doc.rollups/docs/Concepts/Workflow-Sequence.md

 # Workflow sequence for common operations

-This topic illustrates the event sequence for common rollup operations across the network.
+This topic illustrates the event sequence for common rollup operations across the network and the interaction between the various components of the rollup.

 ## Create an account